Grand Prix d'Albi

 - Lotus 59B [59-F2-19] (Jochen Rindt): New for 1969, and entered by Roy Winkelmann Racing for Jochen Rindt at Thruxton in April 1969, which the Austrian won.
 Driven by Alan Rollinson at Hockenheim, and then by Rindt again at Pau, which he also won.
 Rindt also won at Zolder and Tulln-Langenlebarn, and the car was driven at other races in 1969 by Rollinson, Roy Pike, Rolf Stommelen, and John Miles.
 According to Richard Spelberg's research, this car was converted to Lotus 69 specification for 1970, as F2.69.4.

-- Lotus 59B [59-F2-21] (Ronnie Peterson): New to Len Street Engineering for Max Mosley to race in Formula 2 in 1969.
-First seen at the Jarama F1/F5000 race where it was ballasted and entered in the F1 class.
-At its next race, the F2 race at the Nüurburgring, Mosley went off the road during practice, and the Lotus was severely damaged.
-It returned to Lotus and was next raced by Ronnie Peterson at Albi, then by John Miles at Vallelunga.
-Sold to Johnny Blades (Whitley Bay, Northumberland) for F2 and libre racing 1970.
-Retained for 1971, when it was converted by the factory to full Lotus 69 specification.
-Retained by Blades again for 1972, when it was fitted with a BDA and used in the British Formula Atlantic series.
-To Ton Strous (Netherlands) for 1973, and fitted with a F2 engine, but Strous withdrew after wrecking his engine before his first race.
-Converted by Strous to F3 specification, but then unknown until acquired by Richard Spelberg (Dusseldorf, Germany) some time before 1995, and converted back to Lotus 59B spec for historic F2.
+- Lotus 59B [59-F2-21] (Ronnie Peterson): New to Max Mosley for Formula 2 in 1969.
+It was prepared and entered by Len Street Engineering, a successful west London Lotus dealership.
+The car was first seen at the Jarama F1/F5000 race where it was ballasted and entered in the F1 class.
+At its next race, the F2 race at the Nürburgring, Mosley went off the road during practice when a bolt worked lose in the front suspension, and the Lotus was severely damaged.
+It returned to Lotus for repairs, but then remained unused during the summer as Mosley retired from driving.
+In September it was loaned to Roy Winkelmann Racing so that Ronnie Peterson could drive it at Albi, a precursor to Mosley and Winkelmann team manager Alan Rees signing Peterson to drive the new March F3 car two weeks later.
+The 59B was also raced by John Miles at Vallelunga.
+Then sold to Johnny Blades (Whitley Bay, Northumberland) for F2 in 1970, appearing at four early-season F2 races before being returned to Lotus to be converted to 69 specification.
+After a few libre races, it returned to F2 at Mantorp Park in August, where Autosport said "the only parts remaining of his ex-Mosley 59B being the wheels, gearbox and engine".
+Despite this surgery, the car was often described as a 59 or a 59B during Blades' ownership.
+Retained by Blades for F2 in 1971, when it was also raced by Carlos Pace at Crystal Palace.
+Blades retained the car again for 1972, when it was fitted with a BDA and used in the British Formula Atlantic series.
+Then sold to Ton Strous (Netherlands) for 1973, and fitted with a F2 engine, but Strous withdrew after wrecking his engine before his first race.
+Converted by Strous to F3 specification, but then unknown Strous reportedly sold it in 1991 to Richard Spelberg (Dusseldorf, Germany), who converted back to Lotus 59B spec for historic F2.

 - Brabham BT23C (Robin Widdows): New to Frank Williams' customer Corrado Manfredini and raced as a Scuderia Picchio Rosso entry in F2 from June onwards.
 Returned to Williams and entered by Frank Williams Racing Cars for Malcolm Guthrie in F2 in early 1969 but sold to Bob Gerard (Leicester) in May and entered for his drivers Robin Widdows and Brian Hart, each of who won a race that summer in the car.
 Advertised by Gerard Racing as a rolling chassis in August 1970.
 Sold to drag racer Gerry Tyack (Moreton-in-Marsh, Gloucestershire) in 1970 and used to set four national speed records at Elvington, and also to win the Brighton Speed Trials.
 Advertised by Tyack in November 1971.
 Its history thereafter is unclear but it reappeared in 1986 being raced by Adrian Thomas in HSCC events, then with Kelvin Lambeth (London) in 1988-89 and with Monte Shalett (Metairie, LA) in 1990.
 Advertised by Mark Leonard of Grand Prix Classics (La Jolla, CA) in 1998 and sold by him to Peter Ball who did not use it much, preferring his FJ.
 From Bull to Harindra de Silva (Palos Verdes Estates, CA) February 2008 and raced in 2008 and 2009.
 Then stored until run in the F1 Support Race at COTA in November 2013.